ga4gh/refget/docs/decision_record.md

 - <https://github.com/ga4gh/seqcol-spec/issues/40>

-## 2023-06-14 - Internal digest SHOULD NOT be prefixed
+## 2023-06-14 - Internal digests SHOULD NOT be prefixed

 ### Background

-In some situations, digest are prefixed.
+In some situations, digests are prefixed.
 For example, these may be CURIEs, which specify namespaces or provide other information about what the digest represents.
 This raises questions about when and where we should expect or use prefixes.
 This has to be determined because including prefixes in the content that gets digested changes it, so we have to be consistent.

 ### Decision